-If you are looking for a quick and easy high protein breakfast, this protein oatmeal is a great option.
+If you are looking for a quick and easy high-protein breakfast, this protein oatmeal is a great option.
 This is one of the best protein oatmeal recipes as it contains 20 grams of protein made without protein powder, egg whites, or whey protein.
-This recipe also makes 2 servings that make it perfect to make ahead.
+This recipe also makes 2 servings making it perfect to make ahead of time.

 This post may contain affiliate links.

 - High Protein Oatmeal With No Protein Powder

 - Why Oatmeal Makes a Good Breakfast